lbarchard/bamazon/README.md

 Getting started:
-*first create your database using the schema.sql file *second seed it with initial data using seed.sql
+*first create your database using the schema.sql file *second seed it with initial data using seed.sql *lastly you will need to create a secureInfo.js file 'var password = "Put your own mySQL password here";
+exports.password = password;'
 **Now you are ready to rock!**

 Purchasing can be accessed both through console - simply follow the prompts after starting bamazonCustomer.js